datacharmer/dbdeployer/pflag/README.md

 # Compiling dbdeployer
+As of version 1.8.2, there is no need for cobra files modification, as dbdeployer uses a `vendor` folder.

-If you want to compile dbdeployer, you must also modify this file, which is a dependency of the cobra package.
+<strike>If you want to compile dbdeployer, you must also modify this file, which is a dependency of the cobra package.

     github.com/spf13/pflag/string_slice.go